Viewing Events

 - Enable Hide Vehicle States.

-- Apply; you’ll see mainly change events.
+- Apply; you will see mainly change events.